123wujing/NNUT/README.md

 hardware or firmware modifications.
 ## Demo Video

 This demo provides a preliminary demonstration of our NNUT experimental setup.
 It shows that the proposed NNUT prototype has been successfully implemented and that the cross-technology signal generation and reception experiments can be practically conducted.
-A more comprehensive demonstration video, including additional experimental scenarios and detailed performance comparisons, is currently under preparation.

 ## Hardware Platform
 Neural Modulation Host：NVIDIA Jetson Nano;